New Zealand PM announces ban on semi-automatic weapons and assault rifles

 "We're taking out of circulation the guns that can be modified that way and are designed essentially to take lives," Ardern said in a press conference.

-Ardern said she expected the buyback program to cost anywhere between $100 million and $200 million but "that is the price that we must pay to ensure the safety of our communities."
+Ardern said she expected the buyback program to cost anywhere between $100 million ($69 million in American dollars) and $200 million ($138 million in American dollars) but "that is the price that we must pay to ensure the safety of our communities."

 Within hours of the deadly attack, Ardern said the country's gun laws would change.
 It was the country's deadliest shooting since 1990.